equinor/radix-example-oauth-proxy/README.md

         "allowedMemberTypes": [
             "User"
         ],
-        "description": "An radix user.",
+        "description": "An admin user.",
-        "displayName": "Radix",
+        "displayName": "Admin",
         "id": "d1c2ade8-98f8-45fd-aa4a-6d06b947c661",
         "isEnabled": true,
         "lang": null,
         "origin": "Application",
-        "value": "Radix"
+        "value": "Admin"
     }
 ]
 ```

 To grant a AD user or group a **role**, in the APIs Azure AD app, go to "Overview" and click the link for "Manage application in local directory".
 This will open Enterprise application overview of the app we're working on.
-Go to "Users and Groups" -> "Add User" -> select an AD group your part of (e.g. `Radix Playground Users`) and grant it the **role** "Radix".
+Go to "Users and Groups" -> "Add User" -> select an AD group your part of (e.g. `Radix Playground Users`) and grant it the **role** "Admin".

 Important: Users who are not part of the AD group you granted the Radix role to, will still be able to authenticate, get a valid access token, and get access to the Client.
 It's up to the API to authorize based on the **role**.
 This enable the possibility to limit API calls based on which **role** a user has.